Neighbors concerned with proposed Lincoln County prison site

 “Potentially a paved road running right by the farm and all of the traffic, having a huge prison, a huge facility just a mile and a half away or so is very concerning,” Olson said.

-Neighbor Kyah Broders says the area’s growth would be negatively impacted if a prison goes here.
+Neighbor Kyah Broders says the area’s growth would be negatively impacted if a prison goes in the area.

 “My opposition is, some may see this as self-serving, but it’s most certainly not self-serving,” Broders said.
 “It’s looking at the broader picture of, there’s no infrastructure for this.”